 Patch Policy Configuration Management

 Automate patch discovery, testing, and distribution from a centralized cloud console.
-Action1 remote monitoring and management solution will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints no matter of their location, network connectivity, awake or asleep status.
+Action1 risk-based patch management solution will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints no matter of their location, network connectivity, awake or asleep status.

 What Is a Patch Management Policy?